Hyperbilirubinemia in the preterm infant (less than 35 weeks gestation)

 Hyperbilirubinemia in the preterm infant <35 weeks GA will be reviewed here.
 The diagnosis, evaluation, and management of hyperbilirubinemia in the late preterm and term infant are discussed separately.
 (See "Clinical manifestations of unconjugated hyperbilirubinemia in term and late preterm infants" and "Evaluation of unconjugated hyperbilirubinemia in term and late preterm infants" and "Treatment of unconjugated hyperbilirubinemia in term and late preterm infants".)

-The prevalence of kernicterus in preterm infants is uncertain.
+The actual prevalence of kernicterus in preterm infants is unknown.
 A retrospective study reported a 4 percent rate of kernicterus based upon characteristic postmortem neuropathological findings (ie, bilirubin staining and neuronal necrosis) in 81 preterm infants (gestational age [GA] <34 weeks) who died after 48 hours of life .

 - American Academy of Pediatrics Subcommittee on Hyperbilirubinemia.
 Management of hyperbilirubinemia in the newborn infant 35 or more weeks of gestation.
 Pediatrics 2004; 114:297.